JordanL2/SoftwareInstaller/README.md

 	* `[I]` - Installed, up to date
 	* `[U]` - Installed, an update is available.

-If the --csv flag is present, outputs table in CSV format.

-The --noheader flag suppresses the header row.
+The --source argument restricts searches to the given source(s), identified by the source ID.
+Multiple sources are possible, seperated by a comma, e.g. "flatpak,pacman".

 The --status argument filters the results based on its installation status.
 Multiple status types are possible, seperated by a comma, e.g. "I,U".
 * N - Not installed
 * I - Installed, up to date
 * U - Installed, an update is available

-The --source argument only searches the given source(s), identified by the source ID.
-Multiple sources are possible, seperated by a comma, e.g. "flatpak,pacman".
+If the --csv flag is present, outputs table in CSV format.

+The --noheader flag suppresses the header row.

 The --columns argument lets you define the columns in the search results.
 The available columns are: